Brachytherapy

 Brachytherapy for Gynecological Cancers: A Brief Overview

-Gynecologic cancers are malignancies involving the female reproductive organs.
+Gynecologic cancers involve the female reproductive organs.
 The two most common gynecologic cancers are endometrial cancer and cervical cancer.
-While surgery is often the first-line therapy, radiation therapy in the form of external beam and brachytherapy also play a role in the treatment of these cancers in certain circumstances.
+While surgery is most often the first-line therapy, radiation therapy in the form of external beam and brachytherapy also play a role in the treatment of these cancers in certain circumstances.
 External beam treatment is daily treatment delivered by a linear accelerator.
 In contrast, brachytherapy, or internal radiation, is a technique that places radiation directly into or around the cancer and is performed as a minor outpatient surgical procedure.